thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld-pe.md

         title: 'You will see an empty list of Entity aliases.
 Click "Add alias" button;'
     3:
         image: /images/helloworld/getting-started-pe/hello-world-3-1-create-empty-alias-4-pe.png
-        title: 'Input alias name, for example "My Device".
-Select "Single entity" Filter type.
+        title: 'Enter alias name, for example, "My New Entity Alias".
+Select the "Single entity" Filter type.
 Select "Device" as Type and type "My New" to enable autocomplete.
 Choose your device from the auto-complete and click on the needed device.
 Click "Add";'
     4:
         image: /images/helloworld/getting-started-pe/hello-world-3-1-create-empty-alias-5-pe.png
         title: 'Click "Save";'
     5:
         image: /images/helloworld/getting-started-pe/hello-world-3-1-create-empty-alias-6-pe.png
-        title: 'Finally, click "Apply changes" in the dashboard editor to save the changes.'
+        title: 'Finally, click "Save" in the dashboard editor to save the changes.'

 step33:
     0:
         image: /images/helloworld/getting-started-pe/hello-world-3-1-add-table-widget-1-pe.png
-        title: 'Enter edit mode.
-Click on the "Add new widget" button;'
+        title: 'Enter edit mode and click the "Add new widget" button at the top of the screen;'
     1:
         image: /images/helloworld/getting-started-pe/hello-world-3-1-add-table-widget-2-pe.png
-        title: 'Select the "Cards" widget bundle;'
+        title: 'Select the "Tables" widget bundle;'
     2:
         image: /images/helloworld/getting-started-pe/hello-world-3-1-add-table-widget-3-pe.png
         title: 'Select the "Entities table" widget;'
     3:
         image: /images/helloworld/getting-started-pe/hello-world-3-1-add-table-widget-4-pe.png
         title: 'The "Add Widget" window will appear.
-Click "Add" to add the data source.
-A widget may have multiple data sources, but we will use only one in this case;'
+Add datasource by specifying previously created "My New Entity Alias" alias and click "Add column" to add data key;'
     4:
         image: /images/helloworld/getting-started-pe/hello-world-3-1-add-table-widget-5-pe.png
-        title: 'Select "My Device" entity alias.
-Then click on the "Latest data key" field on the right.
-The auto-complete with available data points will appear.
-Select "temperature" data point and click "Add";'
+        title: 'Specify the "temperature" data key: click on the newly appeared data key input field.
+The auto-complete with available data keys will appear.
+Select "temperature" data key and click "Add";'
     5:
         image: /images/helloworld/getting-started-pe/hello-world-3-1-add-table-widget-6-pe.png
         title: 'Resize the widget to make it a little bigger.
 Just drag the bottom right corner of the widget.
 Apply changes.'